An Easy Beginner’s Guide to Sexting like a Pro

 via GIPHY

-Do you have any tips on sexting?
-Share them below in the comments section!
+Do you have any sexting tips?
+Please share them below in the comments section!

 Resources: Elite Daily, Google Definitions, American Psychological Association